Heads up. This is a beta page!

 These items will help you organize your bag and make packing more efficient.
 Good organization matters when you’re dealing with humidity, quick outfit changes and the mix of beach and city activities.

 Cartagena’s tropical climate means you’ll want lightweight, breathable fabrics.
 The humidity is constant, and the heat can be intense.
-Plan for daily outfit changes and quick-dry options.
+In my experience, planning for daily outfit changes (due to being sweaty or smelly) and quick-dry options has been a savior.

 It’ll also be a good idea to keep any damp clothing out to dry while you sleep.
-Don’t roll your wet clothes into a ball because they’ll never dry that way and will start to smell.
+Avoid rolling your wet clothes into a ball or tucking them away, and instead air them out daily, especially after hand-washing.

 Cartagena’s beaches are a short boat ride from the old town.
 You’ll want gear that handles sand, salt water and intense sun.
 Quick-dry fabrics are essential in the humidity.

-Traveling with kids adds layers to your packing.
+Traveling with kids or with a baby adds layers to your packing.
 These items account for the extra needs that come with little ones in a tropical climate.
-Think about portability and quick access.
+Think about portability and quick access, as well as convenience and what-if’s.

 What to expect from a Cartagena trip

 The historic center is compact and walkable.
 You’ll cover a lot of ground on foot between plazas, restaurants and photo spots.
-Beach trips require boat rides, which means you’ll want gear that handles both city walking and sand.
+Beach trips require boat rides, which means you’ll want to pack gear that handles both city walking and some sand.

 For more details on what to see and do, check out our Cartagena travel guide.